marvcolol/afkcashaura/README.md

-# afkcashaura
-Use this script to AFK overnight picking up cash from your alts.
+# Use this script to AFK overnight picking up cash from your alts.